Inc21/TechieMeme-PP4/README.md

 4. As a user, I want to be able to easily register for an account.
 5. As a user, I want to be able to easily log in and out of my account.
 6. As a user, I want to be able to easily recover my password if I forget it.
-7. As a user, I want to be able to easily view my profile.
-8. As a user, I want to be able to easily view other users profiles.
+7. As a user, I want to be able to easily view other users profiles.
-9. As a user, I want to be able to easily search for memes.
+8. As a user, I want to be able to easily search for memes.

 ### Authenticated User Goals
-10. As a authenticated user, I want to be able to easily upload my own memes.
+9. As a authenticated user, I want to be able to easily upload my own memes.
-11. As a authenticated user, I want to be able to easily edit my own memes.
+10. As a authenticated user, I want to be able to easily edit my own memes.
-12. As a authenticated user, I want to be able to easily delete my own memes.
+11. As a authenticated user, I want to be able to easily delete my own memes.
-13. As a authenticated user, I want to be able to easily like memes.
+12. As a authenticated user, I want to be able to easily like memes.
-14. As a authenticated user, I want to be able to easily comment on memes.
+13. As a authenticated user, I want to be able to easily comment on memes.
-15. As a authenticated user, I want to be able to report memes.
+14. As a authenticated user, I want to be able to report memes.
-16. As a authenticated user, I want to be able to easily contact the developer.
+15. As a authenticated user, I want to be able to easily contact the developer.
+16. As a user, I want to be able to easily view my profile.
 17. As a authenticated user, I want to be able to easily edit my profile.
 18. As a authenticated user, I want to be able to easily delete my profile.
-19. As a user, I want to be able to

 ### Site owner objectives
-20. As a site owner, I want to be able to log into the admin panel.
+19. As a site owner, I want to be able to log into the admin panel.
-21. As a site owner, I want to be able to easily manage memes incase of inappropriate content.
+20. As a site owner, I want to be able to easily manage memes incase of inappropriate content.
-22. As a site owner, I want to be able to easily manage users incase of inappropriate content.
+21. As a site owner, I want to be able to easily manage users incase of inappropriate content.
-23. As a site owner, I want to be able to provide fun and easy to use website.
+22. As a site owner, I want to be able to provide fun and easy to use website.

 # Design